 Brahmachari (thinking): WTF??!!??

 I, of course, was just left speechless!
-But more was to come from the stereotypical Hindu religious ceremony.
+But more was to come.
 My cousin and I later learnt that there had been an altercation between the Adige Bhatru (cooks) and the organizers of the ceremony regarding the (lack of) quality of the lunch and breakfast.
 And the altercation had apparently taken on the physical component as well with one of the organizing committee members (read random short tempered relative) (almost) slapping one of the cooks for bad mouthing the Brahmachari’s father!
 This having taken place at the ritual arena, both my cousin and I missed watching it first hand and regretted not having spent more time at the arena.

 Random Observation: There was this one 50-odd year old dude who (I had never seen in my life before) just showed up at the ritual arena, looked around, sat for a while, ate lunch and then promptly left!
 So to put it in the cliched form, He Came, He Ate, He Left!
 The surprising aspect was that apparently this dude was actually invited!

 And thus ended my encounters with a typical Hindu religious ceremony.
-2 days where I witnessed the most inane and redundant of what Hinduism has to offer in terms of practices and customs.
-2 days when I saw how judgmental and hypocritical relatives tend to be.
+2 days where I realized how the nuclear family idea has changed the socializing landscape.
 2 days when I met some of the most awesome characters my family has to offer (including and especially the two recurring dudes).
 And as far as the Brahmachari is concerned, well, it took him all of 2 days to pay a visit to the barber and have his half pony tail shaved off, thus revealing a uniformly bald skull.
 And it was also later revealed that the Brahmachari had initially made a deal with his parents that he would obey them completely for a duration of 4 days for which they would have to give him whatever he may ask for.
 Last I heard, the Quid Pro Quo was still yet to be determined.